 The main cause of chimney failure is lack of a rain cap.
 Also, a chimney that is rarely used could become home to animals and birds.
 Tree debris falling in can block the chimney and water repeatedly freezing and thawing in the masonry can cause a lot of damage.
 For your safety and to prevent more issues, only seasoned wood (cut and stacked for at least a year) and CSIA approved manufactured logs should be burned.

 Technically a Level 2 chimney inspection (performed by a chimney sweep certified by the Chimney Safety Institute of America) is required upon sale or transfer of a property but many realtors don’t know this and it isn’t being enforced yet.
 As part of your home inspection, our inspectors will inspect the readily accessible and visible parts of the chimney.
 If any concerns are recognized they will recommend a qualified chimney inspector take a closer look.
 Need a qualified chimney professional?
 Call our good friends over at Crown Chimney or Sin Cal Chimney Hearth & Home for more information.
-Home inspectors are not Level 2 chimney inspectors!
+99.9% of home inspectors are NOT Level 2 chimney inspectors!

 So enjoy every minute of spring and summer – because they are going to pass quickly!
 And prepare for the cold weather now by giving some attention to that chimney that will keep you warm during those months that seem to drag.
 If you have any questions, please don’t hesitate to call the most reputable NH Home Inspectors.